stuartellis/sideboard/README.md

 ## `sb list`

-lists the contents of the bucket
+Lists the current contents of the S3 bucket.

 ```
 USAGE